 Hotel Gracery Shinjuku opened in 2015 as part of the Shinjuku Toho Building development — a complex built on the site of the old Shinjuku Toho Cinema, which for decades screened the original Godzilla films.
 The connection is intentional and deeply felt.
 Toho, the studio that created Godzilla in 1954, commissioned a full-scale recreation of the monster's head for the hotel's eighth-floor terrace, where it has presided over Kabukicho ever since.

-Close-up of the Godzilla head on Hotel Gracery Shinjuku's terrace
+Close-up of the Godzilla head on Hotel Gracery Shinjuku's 8th floor terrace at night

 The head measures approximately 12 meters tall — the size of a three-story building on its own.
 At scheduled times throughout the day, it emits a roar that echoes across Kabukicho and draws crowds of tourists with cameras raised.
 At night, the eyes glow an eerie green against the Tokyo skyline, visible from streets across the district.
 It is, by any measure, one of the great spectacles of modern Tokyo.